quinn0823/apple-siri-voice-navigation/README.md

 # Apple Siri Voice Navigation
-Here is the text used by Apple Siri Voice Navigation.
+Here is the text used by Apple Siri Voice Navigation for ETS2 / ATS.

 You can edit the json file and create a pull request if you find something wrong.
 Also, you can create a new json file for another language.